Mitigating occupational hearing loss

 that mandate employers’ responsibilities to ensure that their employees are

-Part of our mission is to protect the hearing of workers in the Vancouver, Vancouver Island and parts of the Interior of BC.
-On top of providing fast and efficient industrial audiometric hearing tests, we can also provide expert advice on the types of hearing protection devices your workers should be using on the job based on the noise levels they experience on a daily basis.
+Part of our mission is to protect the hearing of workers throughout the province of British Columbia.
+On top of providing fast and efficient industrial audiometric hearing tests, we can also provide advice on the types of hearing protection devices your workers should be using on the job based on the noise levels they experience on a daily basis.
 With our advice, you can make sure your employees have the right hearing protection for the job.

 MOBILE HEARING TESTING SERVICES